AmaldevHari/Java-apps/README.md

 Course Manager- A simple login based system to keep track of courses.
-Includes a login window, registration window and main window
+Includes a login window, registration window and main window.
+Stores login data in an internal text file

 Run src/AppWindow/Login.java to start